 - Hormonal therapy: Beware that hormonal therapies can lead to menopause complications like hot flashes, night sweats, mood swings and irritability.
 Aside that, women with a history of blood clotting, cancer or are smoking even after 35 years of age should avoid hormonal therapy.

-In Ayurveda, fibroids can be compared to the health condition of having a “Granthi”, which literally translates to tumor.
+In Ayurveda, uterine fibroid can be compared to the health condition of having a “Granthi”, which literally translates to tumor.

 Thus, the fibroids located in the uterus (Garbashaya) are described as Garbashyagata Granthi (intrauterine growth).

-According to Ayurveda, fibroids occur when a Kapha dosha imbalance vitiates Rakta (blood tissues), mamsa (muscle tissues) and meda (fatty tissues).
+According to Ayurveda, uterine fibroid occur when a Kapha dosha imbalance vitiates Rakta (blood tissues), mamsa (muscle tissues) and meda (fatty tissues).
 Thus, it leads to a build up of knotty, round and hard swellings in the garbashaya (uterus).